ArmstrongLiwox/Ansible-Refactoring-Static-Assignments-Imports-and-Roles/README.md

 Now you have learned how to use import_playbooks module and you have a ready solution to install/delete packages on multiple servers with just one command.

+---

+# Step 3 - Configure UAT Webservers with a role 'Webserver'

+We have our nice and clean dev environment, so let us put it aside and configure 2 new Web Servers as uat.
+We could write tasks to configure Web Servers in the same playbook, but it would be too messy, instead, we will use a dedicated role to make our configuration reusable.